Sharon Redd: Life and career

 In the mid-1970s, Bette Midler was looking to replace Merle Miller and Gail Kantor, both of whom had left after Midler's 1973 tour to pursue their own interests.
 Midler auditioned over 70 performers, but Redd landed the job, becoming one of Bette's Harlettes.
 Aside from performing as a Harlette, Redd also provided backing vocals for Carol Douglas ("Burnin'" and "Night Fever") and Norman Connors ("You Are My Starship").
 Having ended their association with Midler, Redd, Charlotte Crossley, & Ula Hedwig released an LP, Formerly of the Harlettes, in late 1977.
 In 1978, RCA Victor released "Love Insurance" on a 12-inch disco as Front Page with Sharon Redd.
 She was credited on that version.

 In 1979, Redd recorded the disco hit "Love Insurance", released by Panorama Records under the name Front Page, her own vocals going uncredited.
 But she soon signed a recording contract with Prelude Records, and Redd became the label's most successful artist.
 Her debut studio album, 1980's self-titled Sharon Redd, was closely followed by two more: Redd Hott (1982) and Love How You Feel (1983).
 Redd had several charting songs on the Billboard Hot Dance Club Play chart, including "Beat the Street", "In the Name of Love" and "Love How You Feel".

 After these releases, Redd returned to her successful career as a backing vocalist, most notably with the group Soirée, which also included among its members Luther Vandross and Jocelyn Brown.

 In early 1992, she had a UK top 20 hit with a re-recorded version of "Can You Handle It", with "Tom's Diner" remixers DNA and appeared with the duo, singing live vocals, on BBC One's Top of the Pops on January 30.
 Following the success of this new version of "Can You Handle It", she recorded a single entitled "All the Way to Love", with L.A.
 Mix's Les Adams.
 This was to be her last solo recording and remains unreleased.

 In the midst of mounting a comeback in the early 1990s, Redd died of pneumonia on May 1, 1992.
 Dance Music Report magazine reported that her death was AIDS-related.
 The virus had weakened her immune system, which had become ineffective following the singer stepping on broken glass on stage.

 In 1993, Redd's vocals featured on the duet track "Under Pressure", as found on her half-sister Penny Ford's self-titled album.

+Legacy

+Despite not being as recognized as other stars, Redd was able to establish herself as a Diva on the disco scene in the late 70s and early 80s.

+Redd was honored by the National AIDS Memorial, in an online exhibit to commemorate Black History Month along with other celebrities like Sylvester and Arthur Ashe.
+In 2011, Redd was posthumously honored at the 2011 Divas Simply Singing music benefit.
+Her name was among the number of celebrities featured on a special made red quilt displayed during the event.